 Financial Services Manager to notify Board

 (4) The Financial Services Manager shall, in accordance with the regulations, notify the Board of the clean energy adjustment and such other information related to the determination of the clean energy adjustment as may be prescribed.
+[OEB Note to Draft: The regulations will need to provide a timeline within which this information has to be provided if there are timelines for the setting of rates applicable to the OEB under (5)]

 Board to determine rates

-(5) The Board shall, in accordance with the regulations, determine the rate at which specified consumers are invoiced to recover the clean energy adjustment in respect of the reference period.
+(5) The Board shall, in accordance with the regulations, determine the rate at which specified consumers are invoiced to recover the clean energy adjustment as notified to it under subsection (4) in respect of the reference period.
+[OEB Note to Draft: (1) Do you need to contemplate the possibility that different CEA rates may be required for different specified consumers (i.e., consumers on RPP vs. others?)
+(2) The OEB will likely need consumption information from the IESO in order to do this.
+See our proposed new section at the end.]

 IESO to receive amounts